MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/configure-service-updates.md

 If you have not deployed the production environment, none of the additional sandbox environments will be auto-updated.

-If production is updated **before** the email for production update goes out, then production as well as all additional sandboxes **will not** get updated.
-If the production is updated **after** the email for production update goes out, then production **will** be cancelled but additional sandboxes will get updated.
+If the production environment is updated **before** the email about the production update is sent, then the production environment, as well as all additional sandbox environments, **will not** get updated.
+If the production environment is updated **after** the email for the production update is sent, then the production environment **will** be cancelled, but additional sandbox enviornments will get updated.

 If there’s any update failure on the production environment or any of the additional sandbox environments, it will not interfere with the remaining updates.
 That is, if the production update failed, the additional sandbox update will continue.
 Similarly, if you have additional sandbox environments and one of them failed during the update, the others will continue.